chroma-core/chroma/rust/wal3/README.md

 the If-Match header.
 This allows us to create a log entirely on top of object storage without any other sources of locking or coordination.

+This log is designed to provide high throughput with a single writer and multiple readers, but it will remain correct and available even if multiple writers are present.
+Mostly this is intended to recover from a crashed or underperforming writer without risking the correctness of the log.

 # Design

 wal3 is designed to work on object storage.
 It is intended to to be lightweight, to allow a single machine to multiplex many logs simultaneously over a variety of paths.

+At a high level wal3's logged records are in a large number of immutable files on object storage ("fragments"), and wal3 maintains multiple files that track which files compose the log and in which order.
+Those files are organized in a tree for performance.
+The root is the "manifest" (mutable) and the interior nodes are the "snapshots" (immutable).

 ## Interface